ddlaws0n/perfect-pitch/docs/BETTERAUTH_PLAN.md

 ## 4. Implementation Steps

-1.  **Define/Select BetterAuth Solution:**
-    - Complete research or internal definition as per Section 2.
-    - Finalize core features, security parameters, and any specific library choices.
+1.  **Research `better-auth` Solution: (Completed)**

+    - Key features, D1 integration (`kysely-d1`), and API structure are understood.

-2.  **Install Dependencies (if applicable):**
+2.  **Install Dependencies:**

-    - The core BetterAuth library (if it's a third-party lib).
+    - `better-auth@1.2.7`: The core library.
-    - Any D1 adapter or database interaction library needed for BetterAuth.
-    - Chosen password hashing library (e.g., `argon2`, `bcrypt`).
-    - `vitest`: The testing framework.
-    - `@mswjs/interceptors`: For network mocking in tests.

-3.  **Configure BetterAuth:**
-    - Create a BetterAuth configuration module (e.g., `src/lib/betterAuth.ts` or `src/auth/betterAuth.ts`).
-    - Initialize BetterAuth with D1 integration, environment (dev/prod), and session cookie options.
-    - Define `User` and `Session` types/interfaces as needed.
-    - Store BetterAuth secrets (e.g., for signing session tokens, encryption keys) securely in Worker environment variables.

-4.  **Update D1 Schema & Migrations:**
-    - Modify the `Users` table definition in your D1 migration scripts as per section 3.2.
-    - Add `CREATE TABLE` statements for `user_sessions` and `user_credentials` (or equivalent) to the migration script.
-    - Follow the migration process outlined in [`docs/D1_DATABASE_PLAN.md`](./D1_DATABASE_PLAN.md#4-implementation-steps) (section 4.3) to apply schema changes.
       ```bash
-      # Example: Create a new migration file migrations/000X_betterauth_tables.sql
-      # wrangler d1 execute perfect-pitch-db --local --file=./migrations/000X_betterauth_tables.sql
-      # wrangler d1 execute perfect-pitch-db --file=./migrations/000X_betterauth_tables.sql
+      pnpm install better-auth@1.2.7
       ```
+    - `kysely` and `kysely-d1`: For D1 database interaction with `better-auth`.
+      ```bash
+      pnpm install kysely kysely-d1
+      ```
+    - `argon2`: Already listed in [`package.json`](../package.json) - `better-auth` will use its own secure hashing, but `argon2` can remain for other potential uses or if `better-auth` offers pluggable hashing.
+    - `vitest`: The testing framework (already set up).
+    - `@mswjs/interceptors`: For network mocking in tests (already set up).

+3.  **Configure `better-auth`:**

+    - Create a `better-auth` configuration module (e.g., `src/lib/auth.ts`).
+    - Initialize `better-auth` with:
+      - `secret`: `env.BETTER_AUTH_SECRET_KEY`
+      - `baseUrl`: `env.BETTER_AUTH_URL`
+      - `database`: Using `D1Dialect` with `database: env.DB` (D1 binding).
+    - Define `User` and `Session` types/interfaces if needed for interaction with `better-auth`, or use types provided by `better-auth`.
+    - Store `BETTER_AUTH_SECRET_KEY` securely in Worker environment variables (e.g., via `.dev.vars` for local development and Wrangler secrets for production).

+4.  **D1 Schema & Migrations:**

+    - `better-auth` is expected to handle the creation and migration of its own required tables (e.g., for users, sessions, credentials) through its `kysely-d1` integration.
+    - Review if any modifications are needed for the existing `Users` table (e.g., adding a column to link to `better-auth`'s user ID if maintaining a separate application-level user profile).
+If so, create a new D1 migration script.
+      ```bash
+      # Example: If needed, create migrations/000X_update_users_for_betterauth.sql
+      # wrangler d1 execute perfect-pitch-db --local --file=./migrations/000X_update_users_for_betterauth.sql
+      # wrangler d1 execute perfect-pitch-db --file=./migrations/000X_update_users_for_betterauth.sql
+      ```
+    - The primary schema setup for `better-auth` itself should be automatic upon its initialization if it includes migration capabilities.

 5.  **Develop New Authentication Service/Routes (e.g., in [`src/routes/auth.ts`](../src/routes/auth.ts)):**
+    Refer to `better-auth` official documentation for exact API method names and request/response structures.

     - **`POST /api/v1/auth/register`**:
-      - Takes necessary registration details (e.g., `username`, `password`).
+      - Takes registration details (e.g., email/username, password).
-      - Hashes the password using the chosen algorithm.
-      - Creates a new user and associated credentials.
+      - Uses `better-auth` methods to create a new user and credentials.
-      - Optionally, creates a session and logs the user in immediately.
+      - Optionally, creates a session and logs the user in immediately, as per `better-auth` features.
     - **`POST /api/v1/auth/login`**:
-      - Takes login credentials (e.g., `username`, `password`).
+      - Takes login credentials.
-      - Retrieves the user and verifies credentials.
+      - Uses `better-auth` methods to retrieve the user and verify credentials.
-      - If valid, creates a BetterAuth session.
+      - If valid, uses `better-auth` to create a session.
-      - Sets the session cookie in the response.
+      - Sets the session cookie in the response via `better-auth`'s cookie handling or by using headers provided by `better-auth`.
     - **`POST /api/v1/auth/logout`**:
-      - Validates the current session.
+      - Validates the current session using `better-auth`.
-      - Invalidates the session with BetterAuth.
+      - Uses `better-auth` methods to invalidate the session.
       - Clears the session cookie.
     - **`GET /api/v1/auth/me` (Optional):**
-      - Validates the session.
+      - Validates the session using `better-auth`.
-      - Returns current user information (excluding sensitive data).
+      - Returns current user information (excluding sensitive data) obtained from `better-auth`.
-    - **[Placeholder for BetterAuth]:** Endpoints for password reset, email verification, MFA setup, etc., if in scope.
+    - Address other potential endpoints like password reset, email verification as per `better-auth`'s capabilities and project requirements.

-6.  **Update Authentication Middleware (e.g., new file `src/middleware/betterAuth.ts`):**
+6.  **Create/Update Authentication Middleware (e.g., new file `src/middleware/auth.ts` or update existing):**

     - Create Hono middleware that:
-      - Reads the session cookie from the request.
+      - Reads the session cookie (e.g., `auth-session`) from the request.
-      - Uses BetterAuth to validate it.
+      - Uses `better-auth`'s session validation method (e.g., `auth.validateSession(token)`).
-      - If valid, attaches `user` and `session` objects to `c.var` (Hono context).
+      - If valid, attaches user and session objects (provided by `better-auth`) to `c.set('user', user)` (Hono context).
       - If invalid, throws an unauthorized error or redirects.
-    - Replace the current simple cookie check in [`src/index.ts`](../src/index.ts) or other protected routes with this new middleware.
+    - Apply this middleware to protected routes.

 7.  **Update WebSocket Authentication:**

     - Modify the WebSocket upgrade handler in [`src/routes/interview.ts`](../src/routes/interview.ts).
-    - Before calling `env.INTERVIEW.get(id).fetch(request)`, extract the session cookie.
+    - Before upgrading, extract the session cookie.
-    - Use BetterAuth to validate the session.
+    - Use `better-auth`'s session validation method.
-    - If valid, pass the `user.id` (or relevant user identifier) to the Durable Object.
+    - If valid, pass the `user.id` (or relevant user identifier from `better-auth`'s session object) to the Durable Object.
     - The `Interview` DO ([`src/interview.ts`](../src/interview.ts)) will need to be updated to receive and use this `user_id`.

 8.  **Update Frontend:**

-    - Modify [`public/auth.html`](../public/auth.html) to collect necessary details for login and registration.
+    - Modify [`public/auth.html`](../public/auth.html) to collect necessary details for login and registration compatible with `better-auth`.
-    - Update client-side JavaScript to call the new BetterAuth API endpoints.
+    - Update client-side JavaScript to call the new `better-auth` API endpoints.
     - Implement logout functionality.

 9.  **Testing:**
     - Write unit and integration tests for auth logic using **Vitest**.
-    - Utilize **Mock Service Worker (MSW)** with `@mswjs/interceptors` for network mocking.
+    - Utilize **Mock Service Worker (MSW)** with `@mswjs/interceptors` for network mocking, particularly for any interactions `better-auth` might make if it had external dependencies (though it primarily interacts with D1).
-    - Test all authentication flows: registration, login, logout, session expiry/renewal, protected routes, WebSocket auth.
+    - Test all authentication flows: registration, login, logout, session expiry/renewal, protected routes, WebSocket auth as handled by `better-auth`.
-    - Test password policies, MFA flows (if applicable).
     - Test with `wrangler dev --local` and in a deployed Cloudflare environment.

 ## 5. Security Considerations

-- **CSRF Protection:** Implement CSRF protection mechanisms (e.g., double-submit cookies, origin checking, or framework-provided solutions).
+- **CSRF Protection:** Implement CSRF protection mechanisms if not handled by `better-auth` itself (e.g., double-submit cookies, custom header checks).
 This is crucial for any state-changing requests.
-- **Password Policy:** Enforce strong password policies (length, complexity, disallow common passwords) on client and server-side.
-- **Session Cookie Security:** Ensure session cookies are configured with `HttpOnly`, `Secure` (in production), and `SameSite=Lax` (or `Strict`).
-Set appropriate expiry.
+- **Password Policy:** Rely on `better-auth`'s enforced password policies.
+If configurable, ensure they meet project requirements (length, complexity).
+- **Session Cookie Security:** `better-auth` should handle setting secure cookie attributes (`HttpOnly`, `Secure`, `SameSite`).
+Verify these defaults or configure them.
-- **Rate Limiting:** Implement rate limiting on authentication endpoints (`/login`, `/register`, password reset) to prevent brute-force and denial-of-service attacks.
+- **Rate Limiting:** Implement rate limiting on authentication endpoints (`/login`, `/register`) to prevent brute-force attacks.
 Cloudflare's features can be leveraged.
-- **Input Validation:** Thoroughly validate and sanitize all user inputs on the server-side.
+- **Input Validation:** Thoroughly validate and sanitize all user inputs on the server-side before passing to `better-auth` methods, though `better-auth` should also perform its own validation.
-- **Secure Secrets:** Store all secrets (BetterAuth instance secrets, API keys, encryption keys) as environment variables in Cloudflare Workers, not hardcoded.
+- **Secure Secrets:** Store `BETTER_AUTH_SECRET_KEY` as an environment variable in Cloudflare Workers.
 - **HTTPS:** Ensure the entire application is served over HTTPS in production.
-- **Regular Dependency Updates:** Keep BetterAuth (if third-party) and related dependencies updated.
+- **Regular Dependency Updates:** Keep `better-auth`, `kysely`, `kysely-d1`, and related dependencies updated.
-- **Permissions & Authorization:** BetterAuth handles authentication.
+- **Permissions & Authorization:** `better-auth` handles authentication.
 Authorization logic (what a user can do) must be implemented separately within the application.
-- **MFA (Multi-Factor Authentication):** Consider requirements for MFA (e.g., TOTP, WebAuthn) and plan for its integration if part of BetterAuth's scope.
+- **MFA (Multi-Factor Authentication):** If `better-auth` supports MFA and it's a project requirement, plan for its integration.
-- **Audit Logging:** Implement logging for significant authentication events (logins, failures, password changes).
+- **Audit Logging:** Implement logging for significant authentication events (logins, failures, password changes), potentially using hooks or events from `better-auth` if available.
-- **[Placeholder for BetterAuth]:** Any security features or considerations specific to the chosen BetterAuth solution.

 ## 6. Potential Challenges & Migration Steps

 ### 6.1.
 Migration from Current Basic Auth

 - **Existing Users:** The current system only stores `username` in a cookie.
 There are no passwords or user accounts in a database.
-  - **Option 1 (Recommended): Force Re-registration:** Users will need to create new accounts with BetterAuth.
-This is the simplest and cleanest approach for a new, robust system.
+  - **Strategy: Force Re-registration:** Users will need to create new accounts with `better-auth`.
+This is the simplest and cleanest approach.
-  - **Option 2 (Complex, Not Recommended): Attempt to "Claim" Usernames:** This adds significant complexity and potential security risks.
 - **Data Association:** Align with the D1 "start fresh" strategy ([`docs/D1_DATABASE_PLAN.md`](./D1_DATABASE_PLAN.md#section-4-5)).
 Focus on new user registrations.
-Migration of historical data associated with old `username` cookies is out of scope for this initial phase.
+Migration of historical data associated with old `username` cookies is out of scope.

 ### 6.2.
 Other Potential Challenges

-- **BetterAuth D1 Integration:** Ensuring seamless and performant integration with Cloudflare D1.
+- **`better-auth` D1 Integration with `kysely-d1`:** Ensuring seamless and performant integration, and understanding how `better-auth` manages its migrations.
 - **Cold Starts:** Serverless cold starts impacting initial auth requests (general serverless consideration).
-- **Testing Complexity:** Thoroughly testing all auth flows, especially if custom logic is involved in BetterAuth.
+- **Testing Complexity:** Thoroughly testing all `better-auth` flows.
-- **Durable Object Interaction:** Reliably passing authenticated user context to Durable Objects.
+- **Durable Object Interaction:** Reliably passing authenticated user context (obtained from `better-auth`) to Durable Objects.
-- **Learning Curve:** If BetterAuth is a new library or custom solution, team familiarization will be needed.
-- **Defining "BetterAuth":** If BetterAuth is currently a placeholder, the primary challenge is defining its requirements and choosing/designing the actual solution.
+- **Learning Curve:** Team familiarization with `better-auth` v1.2.7 API and its `kysely-d1` integration.

 ## 7. Conclusion

-Integrating BetterAuth will significantly improve the security and robustness of Perfect Pitch's authentication system.
-This requires careful definition (if BetterAuth is a placeholder) or research (if it's a specific library), database schema changes, new service logic, and updates to middleware and WebSocket handling.
-The benefits of a modern, dedicated, and well-understood authentication solution are substantial.
-Thorough planning, clear definition/research, and rigorous testing will be key to a successful implementation.
+Integrating `better-auth` (v1.2.7) will significantly improve the security and robustness of Perfect Pitch's authentication system.
+The research has clarified its operation with Cloudflare Workers, D1 (via `kysely-d1`), and Hono.
+This plan outlines the necessary database considerations, new service logic, and updates to middleware and WebSocket handling.
+Thorough implementation and rigorous testing will be key to a successful upgrade.